Pad Thai Sauce

 Instructions

-• Combine the broth, brown sugar, rice wine vinegar, fish sauce, peanut butter, soy sauce and lime juice in a small food processor.
+• Combine the 1/2 cup low sodium chicken broth, 1/4 cup light brown sugar, 1/3 cup rice wine vinegar, 1/3 cup fish sauce, p1/3 cup creamy peanut butter, 2 tablespoons low sodium soy sauce and 2 tablespoons fresh lime juice in a small food processor.
 Blend until smooth.

 • Use as a dipping sauce, on salad or toss in your favorite stir fry.